Why is it important to engage end-users in software development?

 They know other software solutions – there is a 99% chance that your end-users have some experience with other software solutions, which allows them to determine what they do and do not like, but it also allows you to create something unique and for your product to stand out from the crowd,

-They focus on what is wrong – you may dislike this fact, but users tend to focus on the part that does not work even if it is only one of several features, while everything that works the way it is supposed to may be simply ignored.
+They focus on what is wrong – you may dislike this fact, but users tend to focus on the part that does not work even if it is only one of several features, while everything that works the way it is supposed to maybe simply ignored.
 This focus enables them to give you valuable tips on what to pay particular attention to and what to avoid when developing a software solution.

 It is impossible to meet the needs of all users, however, suiting most of them ensures project success.
-Involving end-users in both requirements gathering and testing makes you capable of providing a product which is not only useful but more importantly user-friendly.
-Remember to pay close attention to what your colleagues or customers require because a software solution which nobody uses is a waste of both money and time.
+Involving end-users in both requirements gathering and testing makes you capable of providing a product that is not only useful but more importantly user-friendly.
+Remember to pay close attention to what your colleagues or customers require because a software solution that nobody uses is a waste of both money and time.